 - Insurance is required for Class A and Class B mopeds but only recommended for Class C models that achieve speeds of 20 miles per hour or less.

 - Drivers must have an M/MJ endorsement to operate a Class A moped in New York, but any license class can use a Class B or Class C model.

-- Helmets and eye protection are required for Class A and B mopeds, but not Class C.
+- Class A and B mopeds require helmets and eye protection, but not Class C.